lainio/err2/README.md

 [check/handle
 proposal](https://go.googlesource.com/proposal/+/master/design/go2draft-error-handling-overview.md).
 The package does it by using internally `panic/recovery`, which some might think isn't perfect.

-We have run many benchmarks to try to minimise the performance penalty this kind of mechanism might bring.
+We have run many benchmarks try to minimise the performance penalty this kind of mechanism might bring.
 We have focused on the _happy path_ analyses.
 If the performance of the *error path* is essential, don't use this mechanism presented here. **But be aware that something is wrong if your code uses the error path as part of the algorithm itself.**

-**For happy paths** by using `try.ToX` or `assert.That` error check functions **there are no performance penalty at all**.
+**For happy paths** by using `try.To*` or `assert.That` error check functions **there are no performance penalty at all**.
 However, the mandatory use of the `defer` might prevent some code optimisations like function inlining.
 And still, we have cases where using the `err2` and `try` package simplify the algorithm so